nextgenthemes/advanced-responsive-video-embedder/readme/50-installation-faq-screenshots.md

 ### I have a problem ... ###

-Please report it on [nextgenthemes.com/support/](https://nextgenthemes.com/support/) **and plaese not on the wordpess.org forums, thanks.**
+Please report it on [nextgenthemes.com/support/](https://nextgenthemes.com/support/) **and please do not on the wordpess.org forums, thanks.**

 ### How to get the pro version working? ###